Yosef Tekoah: Biography

-Tekoah was born in Lyakhavichy, Poland as Yosef Tukaczynski.
+Tekoah was born in Lyakhavichy, Poland, as Yosef Tukaczynski.
 At the age of five he emigrated with his family to Harbin, due to the rise of Anti-Semitism in his homeland.
 Some time after the Fall of Harbin to the Imperial Japanese Army, Tekoah's family moved to Shanghai for financial purposes.
-He had a Master’s Degree in international relations from Harvard University, where he also taught and Master's degree in Natural and legal rights from Aurora University.
+He had a master’s degree in international relations from Harvard University, where he also taught, and a master's degree in natural and legal rights from Aurora University.

 In 1948 he made Aliyah, changed his name to Tekoah and started working for the Ministry of Foreign Affairs, where he met his wife, Ruth Tekoah.

-During his work in the Israeli Ministry of Foreign Affairs, Tekoah appointed for several positions:
+During his work in the Israeli Ministry of Foreign Affairs, Tekoah was appointed to several positions: